Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit By: Vera Reva, shutterstock

-This handsome Spaniel breed may look much like their cocker cousins, but they have their own unusual quirks.
+This handsome Spaniel may look much like their Cocker cousins, but they have their own unusual quirks.
 They are moderately friendly towards strangers, so if you have houseguests, they will likely greet them with no issues.
 This is especially true if they have been well-socialized.
-Because they are fun-loving and playful, they love children as well, making them a perfect candidate for a first childhood dog.
+Because they are fun-loving and playful, they also love children, making them a perfect candidate for a first childhood dog.

-These dogs with floppy ears can get their feelings hurt quite quickly, so you have to consider this when it comes to reprimanding them.
-Sussex Spaniels care about what you think, and they will be quick to show remorse if they have done something to displease you.
+Like many sensitive pups, they can get their feelings hurt quite quickly, so you have to consider this when reprimanding them.
+Sussex Spaniels care about what you think, and they will quickly show remorse if they have done something to displease you.
 You are better off rewarding good behavior than focusing too much on the bad.

 8. Spinone Italiano